IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 1. [Start with Node.js on Bluemix](#1-start-with-node-js-on-bluemix)
 2. [Make a Cognitive application using Watson Services](#2-make-a-cognitive-application-using-watson-services)

-### Part D: Start with Internet Of thing and Banking APIs
+### EXTRA : Start with Internet Of thing and Banking APIs
 ---

 # Part A: Discover and test the Banking APIs